goliatl/hy-r-intro/3_BasicFeatures/1_NavigatingRStudio.md

 ##### Best practices for project organisation

-Although there is no “best” way to lay out a project, there are some general principles to adhere to that will make project management easier:
+Although there is no single best way to lay out a project, there are general principles to adhere to that will make project management easier:

 - **Treat data as read-only**

   - This is probably the most important goal of setting up a project.
-Data are typically time consuming and / or expensive to collect.
-Working with them interactively where they can be modified means you are never sure of where the data came from, or how they have been modified since collection.
+Data are typically time-consuming and / or expensive to collect.
+Working with them interactively where they can be modified means you are never sure of where the data came from, or how they have been modified.

 - **Separate raw and tidied data**

   - In many cases your data will be “messy”: it will need significant preprocessing to get into a format R (or any other programming language) will find useful.
-Storing these scripts in a separate folder, and creating a second “read-only” data folder to hold the “cleaned” data sets can prevent confusion between the two sets.
+Storing these files in a separate folder, and creating a second “read-only” data folder to hold the “cleaned” data sets can prevent confusion between the two sets.

 - **Treat the generated output as disposable**

-  - Anything generated by your scripts should be treated as disposable: it should all be able to be regenerated from your scripts.
+  - Anything generated by your scripts should be treated as disposable: it should all be possible to regenerate from your scripts.

-Here are also some general recommendations for organising a project:
+Some general recommendations for organising a project:

 1. Put each project in its own directory, which is named after the project.
-2. Put text documents associated with the project in the `doc` directory.
+2. Put text documents associated with the project in a directory called `doc` .
-3. Put raw data and metadata in the `data` directory, and files generated during cleanup and analysis in a `results` directory.
+3. Put raw data and metadata in the `data` directory, and files generated during cleanup and analysis in the `results` directory.
 4. Put source for the project’s scripts and programs in the `src` directory, and programs brought in from elsewhere or compiled locally in the `bin` directory.
 5. Name all files to reflect their content or function.